k27star/duck_machine/docs/duck_machine.md

 ## Register Set

-The DM2018W has 16 registers, 0..15.
+The DM2018S has 16 registers, 0..15.
 The following registers have special uses (but are still addressable as general purpose registers):

 * R15 is also referred to as PC, the Program Counter
-* R14 is also referred to as LR, the Link Register or Return Address Register.
-(We are not currently using the return address register.)
-* R13 is also referred to as the stack pointer.
-(We are not using it as a stack pointer yet.)
 * R0 always holds zero.
 Moving or loading another value into R0 does not change the value of R0.
 R0 is useful in memory addressing and as a target when we wish to set a condition code without saving a value.

-In addition to the general purpose registers, there are three special purpose flag registers, called the condition codes:
+In addition to the general purpose registers, there are four special purpose flag registers, called the condition codes:

-* The N flag indicates the prior instruction produced a negative result
+* The M (minus) flag indicates the prior instruction produced a negative result
 * The Z flag indicates the prior instruction produced a result of zero
 * The P flag indicates the prior instruction produced a positive result
+* The V (overflow) flag indicates the prior instruction encountered an error, such as dividing by zero.

 Note that every result produced by an arithmetic instruction must set exactly one of the condition codes.